|The Acorn 6502 Microcomputer Kit

 In addition to describing the computer, I have written an Emulator for it – so you can try it for yourself even if you don't have the original hardware.
 You might find the emulator useful as an educational resource, too, as it really shows how to program a computer at the hardware level (and with the mini-debugger you can watch the registers and other internal state changing as instructions are executed).

-Also, many thanks to Fabio Arpino for improving the images here.
+Many thanks to Fabio Arpino for improving the images here.

 The Acorn Keyboard